 CarsCar parking is usually available at the MCG in Yarra Park on event days.
 This land is controlled by Melbourne Cricket Club and managed on event days by Care Park.

 Parking currently costs $10 per car.

 View latest details about car park opening times

 Occasionally parts of Yarra Park are closed to save the grass after heavy rain.
 Street parking is very limited.

-For the Great Southern Stand and AFL Members Reserve, enter either via Punt Road (car park Gate 5 or 6) or Brunton Avenue (car park Gate 7) if you wish to obtain a parking spot as close to the desgnated entry gate as possible.
+For the Shane Warne Stand and AFL Members Reserve, enter either via Punt Road (car park Gate 5 or 6) or Brunton Avenue (car park Gate 7) if you wish to obtain a parking spot as close to the designated entry gate as possible.

 MCC members and public patrons heading to the Ponsford Stand, Members Pavilion or Olympic Stand should enter Yarra Park via Wellington Parade South (car park Gate 3, near Pullman Hotel).

 Bus parkingBuses travelling to the MCG can utilise parking space in the Melbourne and Olympic Parks precinct.

 For further information and booking form, please visit the Melbourne and Olympic Parks website.